BUEC500C1/camera-app-ljstaib/README.md

 Homework #4 for EC500 at Boston University, Spring 2021.
 Luke Staib (ljstaib@bu.edu) @2021.
 I chose Option 1, cloud based for this assignment.

+# Expo
+I will be using the Expo framework for this assignment.

 # Status
 - Step 1: Completed
 - Step 2: Completed, runs on iOS emulator
+- Step 3: Completed
+- Step 4: Completed

 # Steps
 - Step 1:  Setup your REACT Native Environment